 There are four ways to add the WP SMS subscriber form to your website

-Please keep in mind the shortcodes also support the custom fields which means you can add your custom fields in the SMS newsletter form. like
+The shortcodes also support the custom fields which means you can add your custom fields in the SMS newsletter form.
+For example:

 [wp_sms_subscriber_form title="SMS Newsletter" description="" fields="age:Enter Your Age|country:Enter Your Country"]